-In core subjects, pupils working significantly below ARE are assessed using pre-key stage assessment criteria (specialist SEND assessment), which identifies and demonstrates progress (as well as setting targets) in smaller, more manageable steps for those learners.
+In core subjects, pupils working significantly below ARE are assessed using B-squared (specialist SEND assessment), which identifies and demonstrates progress (as well as setting targets) in smaller, more manageable steps for those learners.

 As well as these assessments, the progress of children working significantly below ARE is monitored in a number of ways so that the intervention can be accurately matched to their needs so that barriers to learning are overcome.
 These include: